Overcoming Narcissistic Abuse, by Elizabeth Shaw – Life Coach.

 One of the first things you need to do, to recover from anxiety and stress is understand why you suffer from it, finding the root cause of your emotional triggers when you don’t understand, your mind will make up so many different reasons that are not the truth as to what it could be,

-Most often after a relationship with a narcissist, you’ll have anxiety that you didn’t have before, as your body has done this subconsciously by going into survival mode, flight, fight, freeze or fawn to protect you from harm.
+Most often after any kind of a relationship with a narcissist, you’ll have anxiety that you didn’t have before, as your body has done this subconsciously by going into survival mode, flight, fight, freeze or fawn to protect you from harm.
 Your mind has now been programmed to defend yourself, looking into what the narcissist did, will help you understand more, that it’s not you, that you can reprogram your mindset and recover.
 Knowing the things they said to manipulate you, will help you understand it wasn’t you, losing the self-blame and self-doubts.

 Finding the actual cause will help you recover, if that’s the noise of cars pulling up, because you used to fear them coming home, or the sound of the phone ringing, you need to remind yourself when you feel the panic attack or anxiety coming on, that you are safe now, it’s not them, this will help you overcome your stress.
 When you get stressed, you are not dealing with the anxiety problem, and you are dealing with the consequences of the stress.